ferjm/foxbox-bridge/docs/api.md

 # FoxBox Bridge API

-This document provides protocol-level details of the FoxBox Bridge API.
+This document provides protocol-level details of the FoxBox Bridge API that allows a client to remotely access to a FoxBox device.

 ___

-# Overview
+# HTTP API

+FoxBox Bridge exposes an HTTP API to register boxes and allow clients to remotely discover these boxes to initiate a WebRTC connection.

 ## URL Structure